 Adapting to student needs

-AI learning platforms allow learners to work at their own pace, repeating topics and emphasizing things they have trouble with, engaging them with the tasks they’re best at, appealing to their interests, and taking into account such factors as cultural background.
+AI-powered language learning platforms allow learners to work at their own pace, repeating topics and emphasizing things they have trouble with, engaging them with the tasks they’re best at, appealing to their interests, and taking into account such factors as cultural background.
 Data also allows teachers to understand what’s going on in the minds of their students and predict their future performance.

 Providing instant feedback